MIST-Experiment/echaim/docs/overview.rst

 Version
 -------
-The current version of the package uses Version 3.2.4 of the C source code.
+The current version of the package uses `Version 3.2.4 of the C source code <https://chain-new.chain-project.net/index.php/projects/chaim/e-chaim>`_.

 References